tanyplzu/front-end-notes/docs/README.md

 actionLink: /Introduction
 features:
 - title:
-  details: Beautiful is better than ugly.Explicit is better than implicit.
+  details: Beautiful is better than ugly.
+Explicit is better than implicit.
 Simple is better than complex.
 - title:
   details: Although that way may not be obvious at first unless you're Dutch.
 Now is better than never.
 - title: